How mural commissions work.

 Do you have an idea for a custom mural for your facility but aren't sure where to begin?

-Hiring a muralist may feel like an overwhelming task, so we've laid out the details below to help ease the hiring process and know what to expect from your muralist.
+Hiring a muralist may feel like an overwhelming task, so we've laid out the details below to help ease this process and know what to expect from Kat Geesaman.

 Before contacting a muralist, it is important to know where you intend to have the work completed.
 You'll want to have as much information about the intended location of the mural as possible.
-This information will be considered when building a quote for your mural, so the more information you can provide the more precise the quote will be.
+These details will be considered when building a quote, so the more information you can provide the more precise the quote will be.
 It is okay if you are unsure of the exact wall location at the time of inquiry.
-Your muralist can help you make this decision once you've agreed on the design.
-For now, provide as much information as you can about its' potential placement and/or dimensions.
+Your muralist can help you make this decision when it is time.
+For now, give them any details you can about its' potential placement and/or dimensions.

 Be sure to include wall details such as: